CSD-FX/nodejs-demo-app/README.md

 **STEP 8: Access your web app 😇✌🏼
   * <public IP of EC2>:3000 (running in port 3000)

+**STEP 9: To check the automation of the project
+  *Head to server.js and edit any changes as per your wish *add, commit and push to triger the Beauty of automation 😊

 HAPPY TO COMPLETE THE WHOLE END_END DEPLOYEMENT ON MY OWN 😊😊